WolframResearch/LibraryLinkUtilities/docs/internal/paclet_use.rst

       git submodule update --remote CPPSource/LibraryLinkUtilities/

-Submodules work in a "detached head" state which means they stick to a chosen commit, so even if there are backwards incompatible changes merged to *LLU* master your project will not be affected unless you manually update the submodule.
+Submodules work in a "detached head" state which means they stick to a chosen commit, so even if there are backwards incompatible changes merged to LLU master your project will not be affected unless you manually update the submodule.

-With *LLU* attached to your project in a submodule you always have the sources so you only need to follow steps 2 - 4 described
-:doc:`in the official build instructions<../basic/how_to_use>`.
+With LLU attached to your project in a submodule you always have the sources so you only need to follow steps 2 - 4 described :doc:`in the official build instructions<../basic/how_to_use>`.

 Paclets that use LLU
 ==========================================================

-If you look for examples of *LLU* usage and whatever is in this documentation was not enough you can take a look at paclets that already use *LLU*.
+If you look for examples of LLU usage and whatever is in this documentation was not enough you can take a look at paclets that already use LLU.
 The list below may not be complete.

 - `PacletTemplate <https://stash.wolfram.com/projects/IMEX/repos/paclettemplate>`_ - this is a model paclet for Import/Export developers